Monterey County Vacation Rental Alliance

 By the Monterey County Vacation Rental Alliance

 Monterey County has slowly developed draft vacation rental (STR) ordinances.
 These ordinances are NOT final.
-The Monterey County Board of Supervisors (the BOS or the Board) has held two hearings on drafts of the ordinances.
-Your MCVRA directors have summarized the key points of the most recent draft ordinances dated June 6, 2022.
+The Planning Commission is holding hearings on drafts of the ordinances.
+Your MCVRA directors have summarized the key points of the most recent draft ordinances dated May 17, 2024.
 If your STR is in an unincorporated area of Monterey County, your home is subject to County regulations.
 Every short-term rental (a.k.a. vacation rental) owner and operator should understand the draft ordinances.

 The unincorporated inland and coastal regions of Monterey County have different regulations.
 For example, part of the Del Monte Forest Planning Area is in the coastal zone and part is non-coastal.
 If you do not know if you are in a coastal or non-coastal area of the County, go to: